4naama/navigen-go/docs/navigen-spec.md

   5) User may explore: contact, media, social, ratings, promotions

 Info QR has no security constraints and must never block access.
+Static QR scan (Info QR SCAN) must only be logged by the QR redirect endpoint (/out/qr-scan/<slug>).
+Loading /?lp=<slug> inside the app (internal navigation) MUST NOT be interpreted as a QR scan.

 --------------------------------------------------------------------
 2.6 Promo QR Flow (Customer → Cashier)